-Israel is situated in the Middle East, and has borders with Egypt, Jordan, Lebanon, Palestine and Syria.
+Israel is a country located in Western Asia.
+Around ten million people live in the country, with Tel Aviv as its economic and technological center; and Jerusalem as its unrecognized capital.Tourists are attracted to the country, which is considered a high-income country, for its many historical and religious sites.
+Israel borders Egypt, Jordan, Lebanon, Syria, and the Palestinian territories of West Bank and the Gaza Strip; it shares maritime borders with Cyprus.
 All these countries have experienced, or continue to experience, instability and violence.
 The lives of children and families in the region are continuously affected by these disputes.

 SOS Children’s Villages has been supporting children and young people without parental care, or at risk of losing it, in Israel since 1977.

 Israel has been at the centre of conflicts in recent decades.
 The violence and instability caused by these conflicts have devastating consequences for children.

 In the last two decades, about 2,300 children have been killed in the region.

 Children are not only affected by the direct consequences of conflict, as they lack access to clean water, shelter and food and live in fear.
 They also suffer from the long-term effects, for example by getting post-traumatic stress syndrome.